Making Tax Digital for Income Tax – Step by step

 - Go to the UK Property Tax page by clicking on Finances and then UK Property Tax in the main menu.

-- Record your national insurance number.
+- Record the individual’s national insurance number.

-- Connect SmartPropertyManager.com to your HMRC account.
+- Connect the SmartPropertyManager.com user login to the individual’s HMRC account.

 - Open Periods: The list of quarterly periods which have not yet been submitted.